AlecM33/mlb-gameday-bot/README.md

 When running, the bot periodically polls for games in a 48-hour window centered on the current date.
 Whichever game is closest in time is considered the "current" game, and will be the game for which a lot of the commands returns data.
 If there's a doubleheader, the bot may ask you to specify which game.
 If a game is live, the bot subscribes to its MLB.com Gameday live feed, and in turn reports events to any number of subscribed Discord channels.
-Slash Commands include:

-- **/attendance** - view the attendance for the current game.
-- **/batter** - view stats on a specified batter.
-If you don't provide a name, the bot will check for a live game and use the current batter.
-- **/batter_savant** - view Baseball Savant percentile rankings for a specified batter.
-If you don't provide a name, the bot will check for a live game and use the current batter.
-- **/box_score** - view the box score for the current game, including hitting and pitching stats.
-- **/gameday_preference** - change the preference for the gameday subscription.
-This includes which types of plays to report ("all plays" or "scoring plays only") and a reporting delay of 0-180 seconds.
-- **/highlights** - get a direct link to the "game story", which is MLB's timeline of key moments.
-- **/lineup** - view the lineup card for the current game.
-- **/line_score** - view the line score for the current game.
-- **/pitcher** - view stats on a specified pitcher.
-If you don't provide a name, the bot will check for a live game and use the current pitcher.
-- **/pitcher_savant** - view Baseball Savant percentile rankings for a specified pitcher.
-If you don't provide a name, the bot will check for a live game and use the current pitcher.
-- **/schedule** - view the upcoming schedule for the next week of games.
-- **/scoring_plays** - get a curated list of scoring plays, with direct links to the play on the Gameday page.
-- **/standings** - check the standings for your team's division.
-- **/starters** - look at the starting pitching matchup for the current game.
-Includes portraits of both starters, their W/L, ERA, and WHIP, and a list of the pitches they throw.
-- **/subscribe_gameday** - subscribe a given Discord channel to receive real-time updates from the "Gameday" feed.
-This command is restricted to certain roles.
-Users can adjust which plays the bot reports and customize a reporting delay.
-The message includes a description of the play, any change in score, and statcast metrics for balls in play.
-- **/unsubscribe_gameday** - un-subscribe a given Discord channel from the above functionality.
-- **/weather** - view the weather for current the game.
-- **/wildcard** - the current wildcard standings.

 # Tech Stack

 Written in JavaScript using [Discord.js](https://discord.js.org/).

-The bot uses a PostgreSQL database to keep track of the Discord channels that have subscribed to the real-time gameday feature.
+The bot uses a PostgreSQL database to keep track of the Discord channels that have subscribed to the real-time gameday feature, and what their preferences are for how the bot reports.
+The benefits of this are scalability and ease of use - moderators in a given server can subscribe/unsubscribe/change the preferences of channels at any time via slash commands right in Discord.
+However, if you set up your own instance and only plan to have the bot report in one or two channels in a single server, this is kind of overkill.
+You could definitely edit the codebase to not use the database at all, and instead just supply your channel IDs (see [this support page on how to find such IDs](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID#h_01HRSTXPS5FMK2A5SMVSX4JW4E)) and the gameday reporting preferences for those channels directly to the code.

 I integrate with the MLB stats API for a dizzying amount of data.
+Documentation _used_ to be very limited, but as of 2024, Google has provided some nice documentation here: https://github.com/MajorLeagueBaseball/google-cloud-mlb-hackathon/tree/main/datasets/mlb-statsapi-docs

-Its documentation is limited, but there is some.
-Shout out to Todd Roberts and his project for getting me acquainted with some of the subtleties: https://pypi.org/project/MLB-StatsAPI/.
-You can also view the spec for the MLB's "master game object", nicknamed GUMBO, here: https://bdata-research-blog-prod.s3.amazonaws.com/uploads/2019/03/GUMBOPDF3-29.pdf.
-I'm also happy to answer what I can about how to use the API.
+Shout out to Todd Roberts and his project for getting me acquainted with some of the subtleties, back when most documentation for the API was crowdsourced: https://pypi.org/project/MLB-StatsAPI/.

 # Using my copy of the bot in your servers